zejingw1998/CFD-project/README.md

 ## Limitations

-This is a first implementation and uses a centered finite-difference method.
-Therefore, it can show the main qualitative wave structure, but it is not a fully conservative shock-capturing finite-volume method.
+This is a first implementation.
+It uses a centered finite-difference method and an internal-energy formulation, so it is not a fully conservative shock-capturing finite-volume method.
+Oscillations may occur near shocks and contact discontinuities.

-For more accurate shock simulations, a Rusanov, HLL, or HLLC finite-volume solver would be more appropriate.
+A more robust version would use conservative variables and a Rusanov, HLL, or HLLC finite-volume flux.

 ## How to run